RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

 This fix changes a LOT of numbers in the app so I've tried to be as careful as possible.
 If you see any discrepencies let me know.

-- System filter now correctly applies to the market price finder
 - Instability and resistance values now allow "0" as a valid value.
 Scouting scores have been updated to reflect this.
+- Session user tab can now be hidden
+- Final sell price was sometimes defaulting to 0
+- Prices and store lookups are no longer affected by the system filter.

 **You should notice:**